 The experience turbo-charged my confidence as a consultant, but I failed to see I was still trying to play the wrong game for my career.
 (The right game for me was to become a consultant.)

 Although I’d recommend a strong action-focused business plan, the good news is that businesses can and do succeed without one.

-Two years later, I relocated to the Northwest to be closer to family.
+Later, I relocated to the Northwest to be closer to family.
 I had no contacts and I didn’t really know the terrain, and worked at a couple of undesirable jobs.